 Practical War Tax Resistance #4 • $1 each

 Self-Employment — An Effective Path For War Tax Refusal Includes information on IRS regulations concerning self-employment and the possible consequences of WTR for self-employed people; also includes information on common occupational areas for the self-employed.
-Read the text Version.
+Read the text Version or download a PDF.

 Practical War Tax Resistance #5 • $1 each